 Marionette lines

 Marionette lines are the ones that form between the corners of your mouth and chin.
 And if you have them, you'll know exactly which ones I mean.
-Given the name marionette lines thanks to the mouth of a marionette puppet or doll, people often choose to address them after a certain age.
+Given the name marionette lines thanks to the mouth of a marionette puppet or doll.
 So how much filler is used in marionette lines?
 Typically, 0.5ml to 1ml of filler for each side of the face.

 Chin and jawline filler

-Jawline augmentation is huge right now and it's easy to see why when you take a look at the amazing jawline filler before and after images out there.
-This is a treatment that's popular with both men and women and can be used to create a sharp jawline or a strong jawline.
+The last few years have seen jawline augmentation come into it's own.
+This is a treatment that's popular with both men and women and can be used to create a sharp jawline or a more sculpted jawline.
 If chin or jawline filler has got your name all over it, how much will you need?
 You've guessed it - it depends on the individual, but you'll likely want between 1ml and 3ml of filler to shape and define.
+Firmer fillers are typically used in this area, often placed using a cannula, rather than a needle.